Easy Homemade Veggie Dog Treats

 5. Roll out dough to a half a cm thickness (5 millimeters) and using cookie cutters cut into the desired shapes.

-6. Place onto a a baking trays lined with baking paper and cook for around 20 minutes or until biscuits are firm.
+6. Place onto baking trays lined with baking paper and cook for around 20 minutes or until biscuits are firm.

 7. Turn oven off and leave the trays of biscuits in the oven to cool possibly around 90 minutes.